Chicago, Illinois Therapists

 Guide to Finding Mental Health Professionals in Chicago

 Chicago is the 3rd largest city in the United States with over 10 million people.
-According to the U.S. Census Bureau’s American Community Survey data estimates for 2008–2012, the median income for a household in the city was $47,408, and the median income for a family was $54,188.
+The U.S. Census Bureau’s American Community Survey data for 2008–2012, estimate the median income for a household in the city was $47,408, and the median income for a family was $54,188.
 Male full-time workers had a median income of $47,074 versus $42,063 for females.
 About 18.3% of families and 22.1% of the population lived below the poverty line.
-This socio-economic disparity leads to a higher rate of violence and crime.
+This socioeconomic disparity leads to a higher rate of violence and crime.
 This leads to trauma for those victimized by the crimes as well as depression, anxiety, and stress.
-Substance abuse also increases as those that experienced the crime may be trying to cope with what happened in a manner that is not appropriate.
+Substance abuse also increases as those who experienced the crime may be trying to cope with what happened in a manner that is not appropriate.

-Currently, there are over 90 therapists in the Chicago metropolitan area who provide therapy for individuals, couples, family, as well as substance abuse counseling and psychotherapy and psychiatry.
-There are also 140 treatment centers specializing in the areas of substance abuse treatment, individual and group/family therapy.
+Currently, there are over 90 therapists in the Chicago metropolitan area who provide therapy for individuals, couples, and families, as well as substance abuse counseling psychotherapy, and psychiatry.
+There are also 140 treatment centers specializing in the areas of substance abuse treatment, and individual and group/family therapy.
 The treatment centers are nonprofits, which means that the costs are not as high as a private practice therapist.

-The therapist directory listed above is a small sampling of therapists in the Chicago area.
-In order to select a professional, it is important to know what you may be interested in addressing.
-Here is a list of questions you should ask yourself prior to scheduling an appointment and once you read their profiles and choose the therapist; bring the list and ask them if they would be able to help you address those situations.
+Here is a list of questions you should ask yourself before scheduling an appointment with a therapist.
+Bring the list and ask them if they would be able to help you address those situations.

-What is your main issue you need to address?
+What is the main issue you need to address?

 Is the provider accepting new patients?

-How long are you looking to be in therapy for?
+How long are you looking to be in therapy?